danielhotze/MATB-II/Assets/Resources/Levels/LEVELS.md

   ],
 }
 ```
-<b>Pump</b>: A number from 0 to 7 representing the pumps 1 to 8 (for whatever reason his representation was chosen - I am honestly starting to loose my mind because of how the reference project was written). <br> However, the pump with that references this number will then "break" and turn red and the user must click on that pump to fix it.
+<b>Pump</b>: A number representing the pumps 1 to 8 (for whatever reason his representation was chosen - I am honestly starting to loose my mind because of how the reference project was written). <br> However, the pump with that references this number will then "break" and turn red and the user must click on that pump to fix it.
 <b>Event Time</b>: The time (in seconds) when the event is triggered and the tracking enters "manual" mode. <br>
 <b>Event Timeout</b>: The time (in seconds) for how long the user can complete the task until it is marked as "failed" and the normal system state is automatically recovered. <br>